webpack/webpack-cli/.github/CONTRIBUTING.md

 This is a multi-package repository and dependencies are managed using [lerna](https://lerna.js.org/)

-> If you are adding or updating any dependency, please commit the updated `package-lock.json` file.
+> If you are adding or updating any dependency, please commit the updated `yarn.lock` file.

 ## Branching Model